OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 Apparent U-Th ages were calculated with Isoplot 3.75 (Ludwig, 2012), and uncertainties are reported as 2σ.
 No age calculations were done for areas of the tooth where the U concentrations were below 0.5 ppm or where the U/Th ratio was below 250 (marked in red in Table 5).
 Ages were calculated assuming closed system behaviour (CS), and compared with age results assuming continuous diffusion models (after Sambridge et al., 2012).

-## Determining the environmental dose rate
+##### Determining the environmental dose rate

 Apart from radiation derived from U and Th contained within the dental tissue of the teeth, age calculations must take the environmental dose rate into account.
 The environmental dose rate mainly results from gamma and beta radiation derived from the immediate surroundings of the teeth with an additional component from cosmic radiation, which in a deep cave environment is usually very small.
 In calculating the ages we have used a cosmic dose rate of 15 ± 1 μGy a−1 for all samples assuming that the fossils were overlain by a 20 m thick roof of dolomite with a density of 2.80 ± 0.05 g/cm3 (Barbouti and Rastin, 1983).

 Gamma and beta radiation from the immediate surroundings of the teeth comes from U, Th and K in the sediments in which the teeth are embedded, and is partly attenuated by the water content of the sediments.
 Thus, the U, Th, K and water content of the sediments needs to be measured (Table 6).
 The measured water content in sediment surrounding sample 1841 is 27.7%.
 This value is expected to vary over time, but not by much given that the Dinaledi Chamber occurs deep inside the cave, close to the water table, where sediments are expected to have always been close to water saturated.
 Therefore, in calculating the ages we have assumed the water content to be 25 ± 10%.
 Uranium, Th, K concentrations were measured by ICP-MS at SCU and at the UoW using both leaching (in a 1:3 mixture of nitric and hydrochloric acid) and total dissolution (in a 1:3 mixture of nitric and hydrochloric acid with additional HF using an Agilent 7700 solution and a Thermo Icap) methods.
 Leaching results gave lower U concentrations reflecting incomplete dissolution of all U-bearing phases.
 Only the total dissolution results (Table 6) have been used to calculate the environmental dose rate.

-If the teeth were not fully covered by sediment up to a depth of about 30 cm (which is the average attenuation length of gamma-rays in material with a density of ~2.5 g/cm
+If the teeth were not fully covered by sediment up to a depth of about 30 cm (which is the average attenuation length of gamma-rays in material with a density of ~2.5 g/cm3) an estimate has to be made for the burial history of the teeth as well as the more general background radiation in the cave.
+The environmental dose rate in the Dinaledi Chamber was measured in situ with a portable gamma ray spectrometer on the surface of Unit 3, next to the places where samples 1767, 1788 and 1810 were collected.
+We measured dose rates for Th and K, that were equal to or somewhat higher than those derived from the chemical analysis of the sediments, which suggests that the background gamma radiation in the cave may be a little higher than in the sediments.
+However, the in situ gamma measurements varied considerably from one place to the next, whereas the measured concentrations of U, Th and K in sub-units 3a and 3b are consistent (Table 6).
+Samples 1767, 1788 and 1810 were collected from near surface where they may have resided for a long time, and, therefore, may have received between 25% and 50% of their gamma dose rate from the wider cave environment.
+However, the resulting gamma dose rates for this scenario are not significantly different from a situation in which the teeth are fully buried when considering the spectrometer readings.
+Given the uncertainties with the in situ gamma ray spectrometer measurements (see below), we are confident that the analytical data of the sediment provide more robust constraints for calculating the environmental dose rates.
+Therefore, the teeth have been modelled as if fully encased in sediment assuming infinite matrix dose rates for sediment and using the measured values of U, Th and K listed in Table 6.

 ![Figure 10.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig10-v1.jpg)

-**Figure 10.:** The data show little variation in dose rate with depth (see text for explanation).DOI: http://dx.doi.org/10.7554/eLife.24231.021
+**Figure 10.:** The data show little variation in dose rate with depth (see text for explanation).

 The gamma dose rates calculated for sediment collected from the immediate vicinity of the sampled teeth (Figure 10) were compared with gamma dose rates calculated from U, Th and K concentrations for sediment samples collected at regular intervals along a 53 cm deep, vertical profile in the sondage at the center of the excavation pit (Figure 10).
 For this profile samples 1 to 4 were collected from a 13 cm thick layer of hominin-bearing sediment belonging to sub-unit 3b, and samples 5–8 were collected from underlying sediments belonging to sub-unit 3a, to a total depth of 53 cm.
 The variation in the gamma dose rate shows no clear trend with depth (Figure 10), and the samples along the vertical profile were used to obtain an average gamma dose rate.
 Sample 2 from the top 3 cm of Unit 3 was excluded because of anomalously high Th concentrations (this sample also contains many small bone fragments).